valentinchelle/nodejs-rest-api-boilerplate/README.md

 ## Step 2 : Stay logged with the JWT

 In order to make your users stay logged on your app, you have to provide the jwt for each request.
-To do that, Grab the `accessToken` from the previous request, prefix it with `Bearer` and add it to the request headers under Authorization.
+To do that, on the front end side, grab the `accessToken` from the previous request, prefix it with `Bearer` and add it to the request headers under Authorization.
 This will be required for every route with the middleware `ValidationMiddleware.validJWTNeeded` like :

 ```